johanse7/Property-finder-api/README.md

 ## 🚀 Deploy

-La API está desplegada en Render y disponible en la siguiente URL:
+The API is deployed on Render and available at the following URL:

 👉 https://property-finder-api-529u.onrender.com/real-estate/properties